0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 >
 > if y0u decide not to pay, we will start the attack at the indicated date and uph0ld it until you do, there’s n0 c0unter measure t0 this, you will 0nly end up wasting m0re m0ney trying to find a s0lution.

-Yes, they are right, there's no countermeasure to this because the other clain are complete bollocks.
+Yes, they are right, there's no countermeasure to this, because all threat claims in mail are complete bollocks.
 I don't need to spend money to find a solution, I just need to ignore the mail.
 Or maybe write a blog post to make fun of it.